 In simple terms make a 2 together trc in the next 18 sts.
 You should have 10 2 together trcs all together, including the first with the chains, slst to the top of the first 2 together.

 That’s it!
-Now you can choose to tie it off leaveing a long tail to sew together with later, or to leave a short tail and weave in the ends that way.
+Now you can choose to tie it off leaving a long tail to sew together with later, or to leave a short tail and weave in the ends that way.

-There are two patterns to connect them to each other.
+There are two patterns to connect a crochet yoyo puff to another.
 One leaves a large gap in between the puffs.
 The other has much smaller gaps.

 You sew them together using a variation mattress stitch as shown.

-These little Yoyo puffs are so easy to make that you can make a bunch in no time at all!
+The little crochet yoyo puff is so easy to make that you can make a bunch in no time at all!
 However if you want a way to use them on their own:

 - You could use scrubby yarn plyed with cotton to make facial, body, or kitchen scrubbies.